Project-Books/book-project/README.md

 ## Backend: fixing Lombok errors

 You may find lots of errors for things like the log statements, or the entities not having constructors.
-You can find instructions on fixing this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
+You can find instructions on fixing this for IntelliJ and Eclipse in our [troubleshooting page](https://project-books.github.io/docs/development/how-to/troubleshoot/).
 Other common errors and solutions are also on the troubleshooting page.

 ## Docker running slowly: Windows users